 Strict liability, used in product liability primarily and customarily applied to animals, allows the person who is bitten to sue and win damages without proving any wrongdoing or carelessness on the part of the dog’s owner, making the owner automatically liable for any injuries the dog causes.
 The bite mark itself is all that is necessary to prove strict liability.

 The exception is if the person bitten was trespassing on the owner’s property or was provoking the dog when the dog caused the injury; in which case, damages may not be awarded.

 Florida adopted the comparative negligence doctrine, which limits the number of damages by the assessed percent of fault the dog owner and the injured party bear.
 Proving the case under this doctrine is more involved than strict liability.
 For example, a party shown to be 30 percent at fault will receive 70 percent of the damages claimed.

 Comparative negligence has five elements for the person bitten to prove and achieve damages:

-If an individual injured by a bite is younger than six years old, the dog owner is liable.
+If an individual that is injured by a dog bite is younger than six years old, the dog owner is liable.
 If the dog owner was not negligent and prominently placed a “bad dog” sign on the property, the person bitten then assumed the risk of a bite and cannot collect damages.

 Retaining a Boynton Beach dog bite lawyer begins your case.
 The attorney will research county records to discover if the dog was, at any time, determined to be dangerous.